I teach courses in comparative politics, political economy, and European politics.

 The course focuses on Western European politics since WWII.
 It explores political systems and institutions (including political parties, electoral systems, and systems of government); it offers in-depth analysis of relevant case studies (UK, Germany, France, Italy) and issues in European politics (e.g. Eurocrisis, populism, far-right parties, immigration and refugee crisis); and it provides an introduction to the history and the institutions of the European Union.
 Activities to engage students include: poster sessions to illustrate findings from research papers; a team-based competition on institutional design; a policy simulation on the refugee crisis; presentations on current events; and forum discussions on current elections and campaigns.

 Introduction to International Relations (Fall 2014, Spring 2015)

 Research Consultant and Academic Tutor

-At UNC, I have also worked as a graduate research consultant for the upper-level undergraduate seminar POLI 490: Sexuality, Race, Gender: Identity and Political Representation.
+I have also worked as a graduate research consultant for the upper-level undergraduate seminar Sexuality, Race, Gender: Identity and Political Representation.
 In this role, I have helped students to set up their research projects and develop their research ideas, and I have provided guidance with data collection and analysis.

 I have also served as an academic tutor for student-athletes in a program that reports to the Office of the Executive Vice Chancellor and Provost.
 I have been tutoring students in a wide range of courses in political science, research methods, sociology, and Italian.